JovanZdravkovic/CryptoHelper/README.md

 # CryptoHelper
-- the app tracks cryptocurrency value in real time, and if the value exceeds the sell value, or goes below the buy value, a notification is pushed.
+- the app tracks bitcoin value in real time, and if the value exceeds the sell value, or goes below the buy value, a notification is pushed.